Hewlbern/DataExploration/README.md

 ### Current Coordination.

-### Reinforcement Learning - See Google's algorithm AlphaGo or the DoTa openAI 1v1 match.
+### Reinforcement Learning - See the DoTa openAI 1v1 match.
 - more to come.
 Action - Value Optimization.

 ### Deep Reinforcement Learning